kyhau/aws-cf-templates/README.md

     - Create a Managed Policy for managing and uploading files to the S3 bucket.
     - Attach the Managed Policy to the given Group.

+## Templates for RDS

+1. `RDS-PostgreSQL.template`
+    - Create RDS PostgreSQL with PostGIS instance and a Read-Write managed policy attached.

+1. `RDS-SecurityGroup.template`
+    - Create RDS Security Group.

+## Templates for Polly

+1. `Polly-Dev-GroupAndPolicy.template`
+    - Create a Group and Managed Policy to use Amazon Polly.
+    - Create a Managed Policy allowing all actions except deleting Lexicon.
+    - Attach the Managed Policy to the given Group of `PollyDevGroupName`.

 ## Templates for Inspector SNS

 1. `Inspector-SNS.template`